 A “low” fade is, as the name would suggest, a fade where this tapering or transition from short to long occurs lower down.

-Although there isn’t an exact science to it, to be more precise you could say that it’s usually approximately an inch above the ear.
+Although there isn’t an exact science to it, to be more precise you could say that it’s usually approximately half an inch above the ear.

 A “mid” fade is a fade where the tapering starts a little higher than this.
 Again, there isn’t a hard-and-fast rule.

-But it’s safe to say that this transition point should lie somewhere between that of a low fade (around an inch above the ear) and the temple (where a high fade would occur).
+But it’s safe to say that this transition point should lie somewhere between that of a low fade (around half an inch above the ear) and the temple (where a high fade would occur).

 Both of these fades could be mild, where the difference in length between the shortest and longest hair on the back and sides is pretty small.

-Or they could be pronounced, with the shortest part being shaved down to the skin.
+Or they could be pretty pronounced, with the shortest part being shaved down to the skin.
 This is what’s known as a “skin fade”.

 But the height at which low fades and mid-fades lie on the skull is really the only technical difference between them.